qwisatz/Tensorflow-Predict-Earnings-Model/README.md

 9. Run the session, save logs as different files for comparing and print out final testing cost of both the train and test data to compare.

-10. (Optional) print out the training cost every 5 epoch (training loop)
+10. (Optional) Print out the training cost every 5 epoch (training loop)

+11. (Optional) Run the trained model and predict results.